-ViewSonic makes a huge range of monitors, ranging from the cheap and cheerful all the way to powerhouses like this ViewSonic Elite XG320U gaming monitor.
+ViewSonic makes a huge range of monitors, ranging from cheap and cheerful to powerhouses like this ViewSonic Elite XG320U gaming monitor.

-The ViewSonic Elite link is tailored toward high-performance gaming, and this monitor ticks all the right boxes.
+The ViewSonic Elite is tailored toward high-performance gaming, and this monitor ticks all the right boxes.

 You'll find this monitor packs a 150hz, 4K, VESA DisplayHDR 600 display, with a blisteringly fast 1ms response time.

-As far as design goes, it's not the flashiest out of the monitors we've seen, but that could also be very appealing to the more minimal aesthetic loving gamers out there.
+As far as design goes, it's not the flashiest out of the monitors we've seen, but that could also be very appealing to the more minimal aesthetic-loving there.

-At the time of writing, the Elite XG320U is available to purchase now at both Amazon US and Amazon UK.
+At the time of writing, the Elite XG320U is available to purchase now on both Amazon US and Amazon UK.

 Samsung Odyssey Neo G8

-CES 2022 saw Samsung launch quite the powerful monitor with a new addition to their Odyssey Neo lineup with the curved Samsung Odyssey Neo G8.
+CES 2022 saw Samsung launch a new addition to their Odyssey Neo line-up with the curved Samsung Odyssey Neo G8.

 In addition, the Odyssey Neo G8 looks to utilise a Quantum Mini-LED backlit panel with an expected 1196 dimming zones that should allow for 2000 nits of peak brightness thanks to QuantumHDR 2000 support.

-A 1000R curvature may be a little seep for some, but if you're looking for maximum immersion, then it should be rather good indeed, and push this Samsung offering as one of the best curved monitors for gaming out there.
+A 1000R curvature may be a little steep for some, but if you're looking for maximum immersion, then it should be rather good indeed, and push Samsung's offering towards being one of the best curved monitors for gaming out there.

-Samsung also announced some other incredible monitors at CES 2022, the Odyssey Ark and the Odyseey G8QNB, which, whilst aren't HDMI 2.1, still look fantastic and should be worth a pickup once released.
+Samsung also announced some other incredible monitors at CES 2022, the Odyssey Ark and the Odyssey G8QNB, which, whilst aren't HDMI 2.1, still look fantastic and should be worth a pickup once released.